 Most eCommerce stores are built with Magento, Shopify, WooCommerce or BigCommerce.
-Whilst we’ll be focusing on those platforms, these product meta-optimisation techniques apply to all eCommerce platforms.
+While we’ll be focusing on those platforms, these product meta-optimisation techniques apply to all eCommerce platforms.

-The product meta-title and meta-description tags are part of the HTML code on each product page and can (and almost certainly should) be optimised separately for search engines.
+The meta title and description tags are part of the HTML code on each product page and can (and almost certainly should) be optimised separately for search engines.

-The meta-title and meta-description SEO are to explain to the search engine what this page is relevant for and for which terms it should rank.
-That makes meta-title and meta-description optimisation an important part of your eCommerce SEO strategy.
+The meta title and description SEO explain to the search engine what this page is relevant for and for which terms it should rank.
+That makes optimisation an important part of your eCommerce SEO strategy.

 The title length has decreased in recent years with the growth of mobile search.
 Where mobile devices have smaller screens and less space, longer product titles will often be truncated.

-As with meta-titles, you can exceed this guideline, but your product meta-description may be truncated in search engine results, missing valuable words from the end of your text.
+As with meta titles, you can exceed this guideline, but your description may be truncated in search engine results, missing valuable words from the end of your text.

-Many eCommerce platforms use the meta-title and meta-description to output a Google Shopping feed or directly to the Google Merchant Centre via the API.
+Many eCommerce platforms use meta titles and descriptions to output a Google Shopping feed or directly to the Google Merchant Center via the API.

-Optimising product meta-titles and meta-descriptions for SEO also means that you’re optimising your product feed too.
-That should help your products show up more often in Google Shopping results, assuming that’s part of your eCommerce strategy, of course.
+Optimising product meta titles and descriptions for SEO also means that you’re optimising your product feed too.
+That should help your products show up more often in Google Shopping results – assuming that’s part of your eCommerce strategy, of course.